-1. To re-elect as a director, Lawrence Alleva, who retires by rotation in accordance with the Articles of Association.

-2. To re-elect as a director, David Mott, who retires by rotation in accordance with the Articles of Association.

-3. To re-elect as a director, Elliott Sigal, who retires by rotation in accordance with the Articles of Association.

-4. To re-appoint KPMG LLP as auditors of the Company, to hold office until the conclusion of the next annual general meeting of shareholders.

-5. To authorize the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2021.

-6. To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2020 and to note that the Directors do not recommend the payment of any dividend for the year ended December 31, 2020.

-7. To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers for the year ended December 31, 2020, as disclosed in the Company's proxy statement under the "Executive Compensation Discussion and Analysis" section, the compensation tables and the narrative disclosures that accompany the compensation tables.

-8. To approve our U.K. statutory directors' remuneration report for the year ended December 31, 2020 (excluding our directors' remuneration policy), which is set forth as Annex A (excluding Part II of Annex A) to the Company's proxy statement.

-9. To approve our directors' remuneration policy, which, if approved, will take effect upon conclusion of the Annual General Meeting, which is set forth as Part II of Annex A to the Company's proxy statement.

-10. To authorize the directors generally and unconditionally for the purpose of s551 of the U.K. Companies Act 2006 to allot shares in the Company or to grant rights to subscribe for or to convert any security into shares in the Company ("Rights") up to a maximum aggregate nominal amount of £307,869.00 to such persons at such times and upon such conditions as the directors may determine (subject to the Company's articles of association).
-This authority shall expire (unless previously renewed, varied or revoked) on the earlier of the conclusion of the annual general meeting in 2022 and June 30, 2022 but so that the

-Company may make offers and enter into agreements before that expiry which would, or might, require shares to be allotted or Rights to be granted after that expiry and the directors may allot shares or grant Rights pursuant to any of those offers or agreements as if the authority had not expired.
+- 1. To re-elect as a director, Ali Behbahani, who retires by rotation in accordance with the Articles of Association. - 2.
+To re-elect as a director, John Furey, who retires by rotation in accordance with the Articles of Association. - 3.
+To re-elect as a director, James Noble, who retires by rotation in accordance with the Articles of Association. - 4.
+To re-appoint KPMG LLP as auditors of the Company, to hold office until the conclusion of the next annual general meeting of shareholders. - 5.
+To authorize the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2022. - 6.
+To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2021 and to note that the Directors do not recommend the payment of any dividend for the year ended December 31, 2021. - 7.
+To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers for the year ended December 31, 2021, as disclosed in the Company's proxy statement under the "Executive Compensation Discussion and Analysis" section, the compensation tables and the narrative disclosures that accompany the compensation tables. - 8.
+To approve our U.K. statutory directors' remuneration report for the year ended December 31, 2021 (excluding our directors' remuneration policy), which is set forth as Annex A to the Company's proxy statement. - 9.
+To authorize the directors generally and unconditionally for the purpose of s551 of the U.K. Companies Act 2006 to allot shares in the Company or to grant rights to subscribe for or to convert any security into shares in the Company ("Rights") up to a maximum aggregate nominal amount of £310,638.00 to such persons at such times and upon such conditions as the directors may determine (subject to the Company's articles of association).
+This authority shall expire (unless previously renewed, varied or revoked) on the earlier of the conclusion of the annual general meeting in 2023 and June 30, 2023 but so that the Company may make offers and enter into agreements before that expiry which would, or might, require shares to be allotted or Rights to be granted after that expiry and the directors may allot shares or grant Rights pursuant to any of those offers or agreements as if the authority had not expired.

-The authority referred to in this resolution is in substitution for the authority conferred on the directors under s551 of the U.K. Companies Act 2006 at the annual general meeting held on May 29, 2020 but the directors may allot shares or grant Rights pursuant to an offer made or agreement entered into by the Company before the expiry of the authority pursuant to which that offer was made or agreement entered into.
+The authority referred to in this resolution is in substitution for the authority conferred on the directors under s551 of the U.K. Companies Act 2006 at the annual general meeting held on May 14, 2021 but the directors may allot shares or grant Rights pursuant to an offer made or agreement entered into by the Company before the expiry of the authority pursuant to which that offer was made or agreement entered into.